Skip to content

 bash

-pnpm tspec generate --outputPath openapi.json
+npx tspec generate --nestjs --outputPath openapi.json

 Generated OpenAPI Spec